bam-e22/RxJava-Android-Samples/README.md

 Auto-updating views are a pretty cool thing.
 If you've dealt with Angular JS before, they have a pretty nifty concept called "two-way data binding", so when an HTML element is bound to a model/entity object, it constantly "listens" to changes on that entity and auto-updates its state based on the model.
 Using the technique in this example, you could potentially use a pattern like the [Presentation View Model pattern](http://martinfowler.com/eaaDev/PresentationModel.html) with great ease.

 While the example here is pretty rudimentary, the technique used to achieve the double binding using a `Publish Subject` is much more interesting.

+### 6. Simple and Advanced polling (using interval and repeatWhen)

+This is an example of polling using RxJava Schedulers.
+This is useful in cases, where you want to constantly poll a server and possibly get new data.
+The network call is "simulated" so it forces a delay before return a resultant string.

+There are two variants for this:

+1. Simple Polling: say when you want to execute a certain task every 5 seconds
+2. Increasing Delayed Polling: say when you want to execute a task first in 1 second, then in 2 seconds, then 3 and so on.

+The second example is basically a variant of [Exponential Backoff](https://github.com/kaushikgopal/RxJava-Android-Samples#exponential-backoff).

+Instead of using a RetryWithDelay, we use a RepeatWithDelay here.
+To understand the difference between Retry(When) and Repeat(When) I wouuld suggest Dan's [fantastic post on the subject](http://blog.danlew.net/2016/01/25/rxjavas-repeatwhen-and-retrywhen-explained/).

+An alternative approach to delayed polling without the use of `repeatWhen` would be using chained nested delay observables.
+See [startExecutingWithExponentialBackoffDelay in the ExponentialBackOffFragment example](https://github.com/kaushikgopal/RxJava-Android-Samples/blob/master/app/src/main/java/com/morihacky/android/rxjava/fragments/ExponentialBackoffFragment.java#L111).